-Given the intimate correlation between overpressure and environmental conditions as stated previously, care must be taken to avoid blasting on days when weather patterns are less favourable (e.g. low ceiling, wind blowing in the same direction that the air overpressure is expected to travel, etc.).
+Given the intimate correlation between overpressure and environmental conditions as stated previously, care must be taken to avoid blasting on days when weather patterns are less favourable.
 Extraction directions have been selected so as to minimize overpressure impacts on adjacent receptors.